dxfrontier/cds-ts-repository/README.md

 import { Request } from '@sap/cap';

-import { BaseRepository } from 'cds-ts-repository'
+import { BaseRepository } from '@dxfrontier/cds-ts-repository'
 import { MyEntity } from 'LOCATION_OF_YOUR_TYPE'

 class HandleClass extends BaseRepository<MyEntity> {